nicklambson/bitcoin-multilingual/README.md

 ## Why localize-bitcoin

+"Bitcoin is a strange game where the only winning move is to play." @bitstein

+Do the people in other countries know they are in the middle of the game?

 "I really think that in many ways, **Bitcoin, at least for now, is too English language centric** and Western development centric to really be able to offer that relief valve." - Andreas Antonopolous

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Bitcoin is a strange game where the only winning move is to play. <a href="https://t.co/dKpVK4R1G4">pic.twitter.com/dKpVK4R1G4</a></p>&mdash; Bitstein (@bitstein) <a href="https://twitter.com/bitstein/status/1084919665208504321?ref_src=twsrc%5Etfw">January 14, 2019</a></blockquote>
-<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-As Bitcoin software and information becomes available in more languages, its decentralization and game theoretic landscape improves.
-Let's make the game theory clear to everyone in their native language.
+localize-bitcoin aims to ignite Bitcoin's unstoppable global game theory by localizing Bitcoin information and tools into as many languages as possible.

 ![Banning Bitcoin Prisoner's Dilemma](banning-bitcoin-prisoners-dilemma.png) [Parker Lewis: Bitcoin Cannot Be Banned](https://unchained-capital.com/blog/bitcoin-cannot-be-banned/)

-Make it easier for everyone around the world to understand bitcoin, self-custody, and run a full node in their own language.
+Three things everyone around the world should know in their own tongue:

-This repository is a collection of my translation memory alignments and terminology work from localizebitcoin.com (no longer active).
+1. Understand bitcoin
+2. Self-custody bitcoin
+3. Run a full node

+I once hosted a website called localizebitcoin.com, but since took it offline due to other life responsibilities.
+But I've re-uploaded my translation memory and terminology data to this repository.
+The links below are somewhat outdated, but direct translators to worthwhile Bitcoin development projects.

 ![Bitnodes](bitnodes.png)